Is Netflix’s Drink Masters Scripted or Real?

 The contestants and their personalities get an ample amount of time to shine without overshadowing anyone else.
 While all of them enter with the mindset to win, there is a minimal amount of leg-pulling than what the general audience of reality shows might be used to.
 Overall, the show provides viewers with a friendly competition, featuring masterful artists who are eager to prove their worth to the experts and the world in general.

 Unlike most reality shows, ‘Drink Masters’ provides a non-dramatic portrayal of events that puts more emphasis on the art of mixology than anything else.
 Even the host, Tone Bell, admitted that he learned a lot during his time as a presenter and the series hopes to provide a similar experience to the viewers.
-Hence the possibility of the Netflix production being scripted is quite low, and there have been no claims that might suggest anything to the contrary.
+Hence, the possibility of Netflix’s production being scripted is quite low, and there have been no claims that suggest anything contrary.

 Read More: Where is Netflix’s Drink Masters Filmed?